julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 - **Calendula**: Bright and bold, calendula is used for healing, attracting positivity, and enhancing solar (sun) magic.
 - **Thyme**: Protected homes, dead bodies, and memories.

+In old traditions, wormwood, mugwort, and yarrow stood watch over homes, bodies, graves, and dreams.
+You can explore their deeper protective roles in **[Top 10 Protective Herbs](/top-protective-herbs-witchcraft/)**.

+Chamomile, lavender, and thyme appear again and again in folk remedies meant to soothe restless minds and exhausted hearts.
+Their gentler side is explored further in **[Top Herbs for Emotional Well-Being](/witchy-herbs-anxiety-grief-emotional-healing/)**.

 ---

 ##  How to Start Without Getting Overwhelmed